Get your free and exclusive +90-page Banking Passkey Report

 2. Implement an App Extension: Add an "Identity Document Provider" UI App Extension to the project.
 This extension is responsible for displaying the authorization UI to the user when the app is selected during a web-based verification flow.

 The Digital Credentials API represents a significant advancement in the digital identity space, offering a more secure, user-centric, and privacy-preserving approach to identity verification and credential presentation.
-As the ecosystem evolves, it is crucial for both relying parties and wallet issuers to adapt and embrace the potential of this new technology.
+With Chrome 141 (Sept 30, 2025) and Safari 26 (Sept 15, 2025) now shipping stable support, the API has moved from experimental to production-ready.
+As the ecosystem continues to evolve, it is crucial for both relying parties and wallet issuers to adapt and embrace the potential of this new technology.
 We will keep this article up-to-date as the landscape changes.

 However, challenges remain.
 Achieving true global interoperability between different credential formats, protocols, and wallet implementations is a significant undertaking.
 Addressing the valid concerns raised by organizations like Mozilla regarding privacy, exclusion, and user agency is paramount to ensuring these technologies serve humanity.
-The current fragmentation in browser support and protocol emphasis means that relying parties and wallet issuers must navigate a complex landscape for the time being.
+The divergent approaches—Chrome's protocol-agnostic implementation versus Safari's mdoc-only focus—means that relying parties and wallet issuers must navigate a dual-protocol landscape for the foreseeable future.

 Learn more about our enterprise-grade passkey solution.